opnfv/dovetail/docs/testing/user/testspecification/tempest_volume/index.rst

 For detailed information on the individual steps and assertions performed by the tests, review the Python source code accessible via the following links:

-All these test cases are included in the test case dovetail.tempest.volume of OVP test suite.
+All these test cases are included in the test case functest.tempest.volume of OVP test suite.